 The Ultimate Gluten-Free Christmas Pudding Recipe

-Ah, gluten-free Christmas pudding—what a perfect way to finish off your Christmas dinner.
+Ah, gluten-free Christmas pudding, what a perfect way to finish off your Christmas dinner.
 A perfect festive favourite!

 Picture this: you’re gathered around the table, the aroma of spices wafting through the air, and there it is, a plump, glistening pudding that everyone can enjoy without a care in the world.

-Made with gluten-free flour, dried fruits, and a splash of brandy (because why not?), it’s like a Christmas miracle in dessert form!
+Made with gluten-free flour, dried fruits, and a splash of brandy (because why not?), It’s like a Christmas miracle in dessert form!
 As you slice into it, the rich, lightweight, moist texture is sure to impress even the most traditional of family members.

 And let’s not forget the best part: dousing it in warm brandy sauce and setting it alight—nothing says “Merry Christmas” quite like a flaming pudding!